Marso22/healthy-living-mental-health/README.md

 Next step was to outline shape of one-page website using wireframes.

 Then opened empty index.html and started to code using GitHub Copilot.
 Used aquired experience from previous projects on LMS - Boardwalk Games, Sevenseas Spa.
+For Starting Hero section decided to use video.
+It starts automatically when site is opened.
+Audio has to be turned on if wanted.
+There is an option to Mute sound.
+To enable video and audio feature ChatGPT AI suggested to use JS script.

 # Testing